faustzero1/faustzero1.github.io/_rawfiles/about.md

 ## About me

-I am an Engineer Student & also a Developer who try to involve in User Experience. <br>
+I am an Engineer Student & also a Developer who try to involve in User Experience.
 Additionally, I rather call myself a "Voyager" rather than a "Hacker", a man who try to explore the "sub-way" of this world.

-I Love Art, Technology, and Efficiency. <br>
+I Love Art, Technology, and Efficiency.
 I am Also Still Learning.

 ## About this website

-This is my first webpage, write in plain HTML <br>
+This is my first webpage, write in plain HTML
 This website are originally hosted at [Codeberg](https://codeberg.org) using Codeberg pages (similar feature like github pages or gitlab pages). <br>
 Please visit the [Origin Version](https://faustzero1.codeberg.page) for the latest update of this website.

-I do a lot of my effort to make this website *small* (in Computing Unit) but also *reliable*. <br>
+I do a lot of my effort to make this website *small* (in Computing Unit) but also *reliable*.
-This website are static website under HTML with only few styling that apply **UX First**. <br>
+This website are static website under HTML with only few styling that apply **UX First**.

-* No nonsense JavaScript. <br>
+* No nonsense JavaScript.
-* No nonsense CDN. <br>
+* No nonsense CDN.
-* No nonsense **Framework**. <br>
+* No nonsense **Framework**.
-* Just pure HTML which mostly is only less than 30Kb. <br>
+* Just pure HTML which mostly is only less than 30Kb.

-The styling part are attached under the ```<head>``` tags, which make this website keep on its style by just only .html <br>
+The styling part are attached under the ```<head>``` tags, which make this website keep on its style by just only .html

-* Simply try save any pages in this website as html, <br>
+* Save this any page as html | ```CTRL + Shift + S``` in most browser
-* Open it offline on your machine, <br>
+* Open on your local machine | the result will be the same you open it online
-* The result will be the same as you view on online session (maybe except for the future asset, but may not often).
+* Enjoy

 FYI, after I thought, I don't have plan to buying personal domain for my personal webpage.
 Yeah I know that "faustzero1.codeberg.page" is a long URL, But in the end my web visitors didn't really care about that.
 I believe they care more about what they need when visiting here.
 Aside from that, I can't always (Eternally) maintain of my website, maybe one day i will die alone without anyone knowing (may Allah know best).